 Can you freeze mashed potatoes?

 You can freeze mashed potatoes.
 To freeze mashed potatoes, you can place individual scoops on a sheet pan, and then store the frozen scoops in an airtight container.
 To reheat scoops of potatoes, thaw them in a refrigerator and then microwave them until hot, about 2-3 minutes per scoop.
-Make sure to stir the potatoes for even heating.
+Stir the potatoes for even heating.

 You can also freeze mashed potatoes as a single batch in a container.
 To reheat a batch of mashed potatoes, thaw them in a refrigerator, put them in a covered baking container and heat them at 350 degrees F. until hot, about 20-30 minutes.
 You should stir the potatoes to make sure they are evenly heated.